awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-apigateway-usageplankey.md

 ## Properties<a name="aws-resource-apigateway-usageplankey-properties"></a>

 `KeyId`  <a name="cfn-apigateway-usageplankey-keyid"></a>
-The Id of the UsagePlanKey resource to be deleted\.
+The Id of the UsagePlanKey resource\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)